Towards net-zero

 4 | Improvement: By improving data quality and CSR reporting, and by appointing CSR specialists, we are continuously working to better our sustainability performance.
 On the basis of improved data, we aim to develop targets for each area, including achieving group-wide carbon neutrality (Scopes 1, 2 and 3) by 2045.

-As part of the Corporate Sustainability Reporting Directive (CSRD) we will be legally required to conduct sustainability reporting starting in 2025.
-This means that in our annual management report (from 2026 for 2025), we will include not only financial, but also non-financial information on environmental, social, and governance (ESG) aspects.
+As part of the Corporate Sustainability Reporting Directive (CSRD) we will be legally required to conduct sustainability reporting starting in the future.
+This means that in our annual management report we will include not only financial, but also non-financial information on environmental, social, and governance (ESG) aspects.
 To identify the ESG topics relevant to us, we conducted an initial materiality analysis for the entire Laumann Group in 2023.

 The European Sustainability Reporting Standards (ESRS) define all relevant sustainability topics for companies.
 Using the materiality analysis, each company can determine, which topics have the greatest impact or are of the greatest financial significance.